 This result is confirmed in multivariate regressions.
-In Panels B through D of Table 10, we pit the financial instrument uncertainty proxy versus risk aversion (Panel B), the squared VIX (Panel C) and actual economic uncertainty (Panel D).
-In every single case, unc^{BEX} is highly statistically significant at all horizons, whereas the coefficients on the other variables mostly turn insignificant and often become positive.16
+In Panels B-D of Table 10, we pit the financial instrument uncertainty proxy versus risk aversion (Panel B), the squared VIX (Panel C), and actual economic uncertainty (Panel D).
+In every single case, unc^{BEX} is highly statistically significant at all horizons, whereas the coefficients on the other variables mostly turn insignificant and often become positive.
+16

 Uncertainty measures have become very popular in the macroeconomic literature.
-Jurado, Ludvigson, and Ng (2015) use the weighted sum of the conditional volatilities of 132 financial and macroeconomic series, with the bulk of them being macroeconomic.
+Jurado et al. (2015) use the weighted sum of the conditional volatilities of 132 financial and macroeconomic series, with the bulk of them being macroeconomic.
 They have three versions of the measure depending on the forecasting horizon, but we focus on the one month horizon, which is most consistent with our model.
 The correlation with our economic uncertainty index, which only uses industrial production data, is highly significant and substantial at 81%.

-Macroeconomic uncertainty may be correlated with political uncertainty, which has recently been proposed as a source of asset market risk premiums (Pástor and Veronesi (2013)).
-Baker, Bloom, and Davis (2016) create a policy uncertainty measure, based on newspaper coverage frequency.
+Macroeconomic uncertainty may be correlated with political uncertainty, which has recently been proposed as a source of asset market risk premiums (Pástor and Veronesi 2013).
+Baker et al. (2016) create a policy uncertainty measure, based on newspaper coverage frequency.
 The index shows a highly significant correlation of 0.34 with our uncertainty index.

-Finally, we also examine the correlation between lp_t , the idiosyncratic variance component of corporate bond loss rates, with financial instruments, but the R2 in such a regression is only 9% (see the Online Appendix, Table F.3).
+Finally, we also examine the correlation between lp_t , the idiosyncratic variance component of corporate bond loss rates, with financial instruments, but the R^2 in such a regression is only 9% (see the online appendix, Table F.3).

-5.3 External Validation of the Risk Aversion Measure
+5.3.
+External Validation of the Risk Aversion Measure

-Ultimately, our risk aversion proxy is a latent pricing kernel variable that helps the model fit corporate bond and equity risk premiums, variance dynamics and the risk neutral equity variance in an internally consistent fashion.
+Ultimately, our risk aversion proxy is a latent pricing kernel variable that helps the model fit corporate bond and equity risk premiums, variance dynamics, and the risk neutral equity variance in an internally consistent fashion.
 We cannot, however, exclude that other models with alternative latent variables fit the data equally well.
-In addition, models outside of expected utility frameworks, such as prospect theory with probability weighting (see e.g. Baele, Driessen, Ebert, Londono, and Spalt (2019)), or models featuring biased expectations or beliefs (see e.g. Lochstoer and Muir (2020)) may provide plausible alternative explanations for the data.
-To hopefully increase the reader's comfort with "Q" actually measuring aggregate risk aversion, we
+In addition, models outside of expected utility frameworks, such as prospect theory with probability weighting (Baele et al. 2019) or models featuring biased expectations or beliefs (Lochstoer and Muir 2021), may provide plausible alternative explanations for the data.
+To hopefully increase the reader's comfort with Q actually measuring aggregate risk aversion, we now provide several external validation exercises.